Cuerpo de Defensa Rural: Modern Rurales

 The number of Rural Defence Force (Rural Police Force) enlistments was 120,000 (80,000 mounted and 40,000 dismounted) in 1970 but was being phased out in the 1990s.
 The IISS's The Military Balance listed the corps as having only 14,000 members in 1996.
 The volunteers, aged eighteen to fifty, enlist for a three-year period.
 Members initially did not wear uniforms or receive pay for their service but are eligible for limited benefits.
 They are armed with outmoded rifles, such as the Mosquetón Mod.
 1954, which may be the main inducement to enlist.
 Rudimentary training is provided by troops assigned to military zone detachments.

 The basic unit is the pelotón of eleven members under immediate control of the ejido.
 Use of the unit outside the ejidos is by order of the military zone commander.
 One asset of the corps is the capacity of its members to gather intelligence about activities within the ejidos and in remote rural areas seldom patrolled by military zone detachments.
 Corps members also act as guides for military patrols, participate in civic-action projects, and assist in destroying marijuana crops and preventing the transport of narcotics through their areas.

-Currently Rural Defence Force members are being utilized in the Mexican War on Drugs.
+Currently Rural Defence Force members are being utilized in the Mexican drug war.
 This is the case in the State of Michoacán, where the Government has attempted to restrict civilian vigilantism (such as the creation of unregulated armed security groups) by deploying rurales against local drug cartels.